dwhelan/training/katas/string_calculator1.md

 ### Step 1 - add zero, one or two numbers
-Create a `calculate(input)` method or function that takes a string and returns the sum of numbers in the string.
+Create a `calculate(input)` method or function that takes a string and returns the integer sum of numbers in the string.

 It should allow zero, one or two numbers, with a comma `,` separator.